trevorproject/rainbow-relax/README.md

      ```bash
      git push origin main
      ```
-2.The link for this test is : https://trevorproject.github.io/rainbow-relax/dev/
+2. The link for this test is : https://trevorproject.github.io/rainbow-relax/dev/

 3. **Verify Deployment:**
    - The **DEV deployment** will automatically trigger upon any push to `main`.